aozhimin/iOS-Debug-Hacks/README.md

     0x1064a63fd <+12>:   pushq  %rbx
 ```

 Among above instructions, instruction from `0x1064a63f5` to `0x1064a63fd` belong to step 6.
-There is a kind of registers called called function preserve register which mean they belong to calling function, but the called function is required to preserve their values.
+There is a kind of registers called function preserve register which means they belong to calling function, but the called function is required to preserve their values.
 From below assembly instructions, we can see rbx, rsp and r12 - r15 all belong to such registers.

 ```
     0x1064a6c4b <+2138>: addq   $0x1f8, %rsp              ; imm = 0x1F8